 Your spouse’s upbringing could be a potential reason

-If you’re feeling like she or he won’t apologize for hurting me, a big reason why may be attributed to their upbringing.
+If you’re feeling like she or he won’t apologize for hurting me, a big reason why it is so may be attributed to their upbringing.
 There is a high chance that your partner is not familiar with the concept of apologizing because they grew up in a family environment where it was rare to apologize.

 Not apologizing may be a tendency for perfectionism

-If your husband or wife never apologizes, it may also be because they are a perfectionist or have tendencies of perfectionism.
+If your husband or wife never apologizes, it may also be because they are a perfectionist or have tendencies toward perfectionism.
 So, they may be extremely hard on themselves.
 Being extremely critical of themselves may leave very little space or room (emotionally) to apologize to you.